In recent years, Europe has had to respond to the most serious migratory challenge since the end of World War II. Read on to learn more.

 EU response to the migrant crisis

 Europe’s migration challenge has exposed shortcomings in the Union’s asylum system.
-In November 2017, MEPs confirmed a mandate for inter-institutional negotiations with EU governments on an overhaul of the Dublin rules, which determine the EU country responsible for processing applications for international protection.
+Parliament has sought to combat this by proposing reforms to the Dublin regulation, which determines the EU country responsible for processing applications for international protection.

-Parliament also took part in preparing new measures to manage illegal immigration, tighten border controls as well as implement a more effective system of collecting and storing information about people entering the EU.
+Parliament has also worked on new measures to manage illegal immigration, tighten border controls as well as implement a more effective system of collecting and storing information about people entering the EU.